strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 By default, the Media Library displays folders and assets created at the root level.
 Clicking a folder navigates to this folder, and displays the following elements:

-- the folder title (1)
-- the number of subfolders and assets (2) the current folder contains
+- the folder title and the number of subfolders and assets the current folder contains (1)
-- the subfolders (3) the current folder contains
+- the subfolders (2) the current folder contains
-- all assets (4) from this folder
+- all assets (3) from this folder

 <!-- TODO: replace screenshot -->
 ![🏞 screenshot - Media library one folder deep, with back button and updated folder title](../assets/media-library/media-library_folder-content.png)